-Generally, people generally travel from Osaka to Kyoto or even Kansai International Airport, which is about a half an hour out of Osaka, although there are several ways into the city, including getting there from Tokyo.
+Generally, people travel from Osaka to Kyoto or even Kansai International Airport, which is about half an hour out of Osaka.
+However, there are several ways into the city, including getting there from Tokyo.

 Taking other routes to Kyoto from the airport usually takes around 40-minutes longer, but it can save you 1000-yen in price if money is an issue.

-The best way to travel the metro lines in the Osaka and Kyoto regions including other nearby cities is to purchase an ICOCA card from train stations ticketing machine or Japan Rail Office, and there is one located at the Kansai Airport.
+The best way to travel the metro lines in the Osaka and Kyoto regions, including other nearby cities, is to purchase an ICOCA card from train stations ticketing machines or Japan Rail Office.
+There is one located at the Kansai Airport.